Diagnostic Radiology Residency

 The University of North Carolina Diagnostic Radiology residency training program at UNC Hospitals is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Program leadership includes: Program Director Dr. Peter Bream Jr. and Associate Program Directors Dr. David Mauro and Dr. Cody Schwartz.

 Diagnostic Radiology is a four-year training experience, leading to board eligibility in Diagnostic Radiology, and is in accordance with the training requirements of the American Board of Radiology; an internship is required prior to entry.
-The program has recently expanded to nine radiology residency positions per year.
+The program has recently expanded to 11 radiology residency positions per year.
 Each rotation consists of a four-week concentration in one of the sub-specialty areas of radiology.
 There are 13 four-week blocks per academic year.

 The UNC Department of Radiology delivers the highest quality patient care.
 We provide compassionate, appropriate, and effective care in the most professional manner from residents, faculty and ancillary staff alike.
 We serve a diverse patient population at UNC Hospitals, a renowned academic medical center, 24 hours a day 365 days a year.
 Over 400,000 imaging studies are performed annually.